Portfoio/portfoio-website/index copy.md

       content: The fundamental drivers of our AI are risk and return.
 The system is based on Modern portfolio theory.
 So You always get optimized results!
     col_3:
       headline: Your individual tool
-      content: We are not a robo-adviser.
-Portfoio is rather a tool to use it independently from your broker.
+      content: We are not a robo-adviser. gendriven is rather a tool to use it independently from your broker.
 It helps you to find an investment strategy and optimize your assets.

   - template: block-card-carousel
     block: card-carousel